 When it is possible, I like to meet my couples in person.
 I want to get to know them as much as they want to get to know me.
 If I feel that I’m not a great fit for a couple, I’ll often refer them to someone who can do a better job for them.
 Meeting in person is a good way to figure out quickly if you are a good match.

-How long will it take to delivery your photos?
+How long will it take to deliver your photos?

 Are they familiar with your venue?

-I don’t think it’s necessary for your photographer to have worked at your venue before.
+I don’t think your photographer must have worked at your venue before.
 A new venue can be exciting and spark creativity.
 If I’m working at a venue for the first time, I do spend time researching it online or scouting it in person.
-I’ll also reach out to my photography community to see what tips they have about lighting and ceremony set up.
+I’ll also reach out to my photography community to see what tips they have about lighting and ceremony setup.

 What is the plan if it rains?